tlberglund/grails-training/labs/groovy-collections.md

 # A. Basic Lists
 1. Write a Groovy script that declares a statically initialized list containing data of your choosing.
-Print it out.
+Print out the list.
 2. Experiment with accessing members of the using square bracket indexing.
 3. Create sub-lists by using ranges for indexes.
 Make sure some of the indexes are negative.